jillesvangurp/kotlin-js-gradle-parcel-hello-world/README.md

+# OBSOLETE

+If you landed here hoping to get started with kotlin-js, move on.
+Everything changed since I created this project last year.

+As of kotlin 1.3.70, use their updated (finally) documentation for their new and improved org.jetbrains.kotlin.js plugin.

+Short version, that finally does everything.
+Webpack gets used underneath but you don't have to deal with it.
+It gets npmp dependencies and if you use dukat even gets you kotlin bindings from typescript defs (sort of works for simple things).
+Most importantly it runs dead code elimination and produces a minified, production ready distribution that has reasonable size even if you use some frameworks, co-routines, and all that goodness.

+Still some rough edges but planning to have a go at doing some simple UI stuff in Kotlin as this finally seems good enough.

 # Kotlin-js-gradle-parcel

 Simple proof of concept to build a kotlin js web application with a minimum of npm/yarn stuff involved.